 But what if you believe that humans have a natural tendency for co-operation rather than for competition, for mutual aid rather than for mutual robbery?
 This is the anarchist point of view, most famously set out by the Russian anarchist Peter Kropotkin in his 1902 masterpiece Mutual Aid.
 In this case, you obviously do not believe that a state is necessary to hold society together, as this is something that happens naturally from within, because of this tendency for co-operation.

 This difference between the statist and anarchist outlooks is fundamental.
 It is the point where anarchism diverges from all other political philosophies.
-So it is crucial to understand why Kropotkin, and his anarchist followers, have this particular view of human nature.
+So it is crucial to understand why Kropotkin and other anarchists have this particular view of human nature.
 Kropotkin made it quite clear in Mutual Aid, and elsewhere, that it is not just human nature he is describing.
 All animals show the same tendency to co-operate, simply because it makes sense.
 That is how species, including the human species, survive and flourish – by working together and looking out for each others’ interests.
 He makes it clear that this is only a tendency he is describing.
 There are plenty of instances of competition in nature, as well in human society.
 Anarchists do not suggest that a future anarchist society would never involve any conflict between individuals or groups.
 But the overall pattern remains one of co-operation.

 This potential and natural tendency for co-operation and mutual aid is based on our belonging to the natural world, where co-operation remains intact as the general rule of life.
 It is a continuation of nature within humanity, the extension of the organic structure of nature into the realm of human affairs.
 A human society without a state can hold itself together because that is what it had evolved to do, before the modern era of hierarchies warped our ways of living.